nklkhlr/nklkhlr.github.io/content/blog.md

 I'm planning to write (somewhat regularly) about

-* introduction to metabolomics data-analysis for experimentalists
-* introduction to mass-spectrometry for metabolomics for bioinformaticians
-* machine learning applications in computational biology
+* machine learning and topological data analysis applications in computational biology
-* any other novel methods I find interesting
+* introductions to metabolomics data-analysis for experimentalists
 * occassionally off-topic stuff like communication, experiences as a PhD student etc.
+*